Jong Uichico

-Joseph Enrique Uichico (born July 15, 1962), better known as Jong Uichico, is a Filipino professional basketball coach who last coached the Bataan Risers in the Maharlika Pilipinas Basketball League.
+Joseph Enrique "Jong" Floro Uichico (born July 15, 1962) is a Filipino professional basketball coach who is currently serving as the head coach of NLEX Road Warriors in the Philippine Basketball Association (PBA).
 Uichico is a former Philippine national team Youth member and a former player and head coach of the La Salle Green Archers in the UAAP before replacing Ron Jacobs as SMB coach in 1999.
 Uichico was coach of the San Miguel Beermen from 1999–2006, leading the Beermen to six PBA championships.

 Basketball career

 Uichico played for the La Salle Green Archers in the collegiate ranks.
 He was a member of the 1982 RP Youth Team that won the ABC Under-18 Championship.
 After a stint with the famed Northern Consolidated Cement squad of Ron Jacobs, Uichico ended his basketball career early.

 Coaching career

 Early years

 In the mid-1990s, Uichico had a coaching stint with the Green Archers and guided them to two runner-up trophies.
 He also joined the Magnolia Beverage Masters coaching staff during Norman Black and Jacobs tenure.
 In 1999, Uichico became the new head coach of the Beermen after Jacobs' departure.